6 Ways To Get From Zagreb to Zadar (& Zadar To Zagreb)

-If you are traveling in the summer, we recommend booking your ticket ahead of time, as this is a very popular and busy route.
+If you are traveling in the summer, we recommend booking your ticket beforehand, as this is a very popular and busy route.
 You can check the timetable and buy tickets for Zagreb Main Bus Station and Zadar Main Bus Station or online.